 Your life is changing.
 Jesus isn’t.

-The teen years are a kaleidoscope of change, especially when living with chronic illness.
+The teen years are a kaleidoscope of change, especially when living with chronic illness, mental illness, chronic pain, and/or disability.
 Yet no matter how much changes, one thing remains the same, Jesus.
-Hope, encouragement and resources for teens.
+Hope, encouragement, and resources for teens.

 Our teen years are a kaleidoscope of change – schools, friends, activities, teams, performances, dating, driving, dances, first jobs, college apps, and so much more.

-Yet no matter how much changes, one thing is remains the same … Jesus … always.
+Yet no matter how much changes, one thing remains the same … Jesus … always.

 He is the same yesterday, today, and forever.